hsynercn/tutorials-all-paths/BookNotes/Designing Data-Intensive Applications/Preface.md

+# Dedication

+Tech is a powerful force in our society.
+Data, software, and communication can be used for bad: to entrench unfair power structures, to undermine human rights, and to protect vested interests.
+But they can be used for good: to make underrepresented people's voices heard, to create opportunities for everyone, and to avert disasters.
+This book is dedicated to everyone working toward the good.

 # Preface

 In the last decade we have seen many interesting developments in databases, in distributed systems, and in the ways we build applications on top of them.